ElamaranG7/CoreData/README.md

 If you have any questions or need further clarification, I will be uploading a video demonstration of my Core Data project.
 Stay tuned for more detailed explanations!

+i just add a defination for the keywords of coreData

+**NSManagedObjectModel** defines the structure of the data (entities and attributes).

+**NSEntityDescription** describes each entity within the model.

+**NSManagedObject** represents an instance of an entity, containing actual data.

+**NSManagedObjectContext** is the environment where you perform operations on NSManagedObject instances.

+**NSPersistentStoreCoordinator** manages the storage and retrieval of data in the persistent store (like an SQLite database).

+**NSFetchRequest** is used to retrieve data from the Core Data store based on certain criteria.

+**NSPredicate** adds filtering criteria to NSFetchRequest to narrow down the results.

 if any doubt , i will attach my medium link here: https://medium.com/@elamaran_G/core-data-crud-in-swift-using-xcode-for-beginners-4b33788750bd